Why Egil's Saga is not describing Brunanburh

 • Flight - Egil’s Saga does not mention any horses participating in its battle and it implies that the invaders were chased on foot.
 An English account (Malmesbury’s poem) says that the Brunanburh invaders had: “Countless squadrons both of foot and horse”.
 Another (the Anglo-Saxon Chronicle) says that Æthelstan’s men chased the fleeing Brunanburh invaders on horseback.

 Events reported in the contemporary chronicles often differ by a year.
 This is due, in part at least, to some of them using an indiction date, typically September 1st or September 24th, as the start of the year.
-There is also bound to be some differences caused by the time it took news to disseminate. Æthelstan’s father died in July 924.
+There is also bound to be some differences caused by the time it took news to disseminate.
+We will return to this.

+Æthelstan’s father died in July 924.
 According to Sarah Foot, Mercia took a year or so to accept Æthelstan as their king, so he was not crowned until September 925.
 Egil’s Saga describes what happened next: “After Athelstan’s succession, some of the noblemen who had lost their realms to his family started to make war upon him, seizing the opportunity to claim them back when a young king was in control.
 These were British, Scots and Irish.
 But King Athelstan mustered an army, and paid anyone who wanted to enter his service, English and foreign alike.
 Thorolf and Egil sailed south past Saxony and Flanders, and heard that the king of England was in need of soldiers, and that there was hope of much booty there.
 They decided to go there with their men.
 In the autumn they set off and went to see King Athelstan.”
 It continues: “Northumberland was reckoned a fifth part of England; it was the northernmost county, marching with Scotland on the eastern side of the island.
 Formerly the Danish kings had held it.
 Its chief town is York.
 It was in Athelstan’s dominions.”

-• Egill was with Thorir Hroaldsson at Gaular two winters before Egil’s Saga’s battle.
+• Egill was with Thorir Hroaldsson at Gaular in Iceland two winters before Egil’s Saga’s battle.
 Thorir died in 925, so Egil’s Saga’s battle cannot have been later than 927, at least ten years before Brunanburh.

-• Egill married his brother’s widow two years after Egil’s Saga’s battle and before Eric Bloodaxe became King of Norway in 932, so Egil’s Saga’s battle was before 930, at least seven years before Brunanburh.
+• Egill married his brother’s widow two years after Egil’s Saga’s battle and before Eric Bloodaxe became King of Norway.
+Bloodaxe became King of Norway in 932, so Egil’s Saga’s battle was before 930, at least seven years before Brunanburh.

 • returned to Norway the year after Egil’s Saga’s battle, to discover that Thorir Hroaldsson had died.
 He died in 925.
 If Egil’s Saga’s battle was Brunanburh, Egill would be returning to Norway in 938, 13 years after Thorir’s death.
-He was an important military leader, foster father to future king Eric Bloodaxe, best man at Thorolf’s wedding, and his father’s best friend.
+Thorir was an important military leader, foster father to future king Eric Bloodaxe, best man at Thorolf’s wedding, and his father’s best friend.
 It is inconceivable that Egill would not have heard news of his death within 13 years, so Egil’s Saga’s battle was not Brunanburh.

 • Egill spent ‘several’ years with his father before he died.
 Egill’s father died before Eric Bloodaxe killed his brothers which was before Haakon became King of Norway.
 Haakon became king in 934.
-Eric killed his brothers a year or so earlier.
+Eric killed his brothers at least a year earlier.
 Egill’s father died at least six winters after Egil’s Saga’s battle, so the battle was no later than 927, at least ten years before Brunanburh.

 • Æthelstan died in 939.
 Egill visited Æthelstan at least eight winters after Egil’s Saga’s battle, so the battle was no later than 931, at least six years before Brunanburh.